rskremer98/NYSTIP-Code-Sample/README.md

 3. "Static_plots.py": Uses the data from the previous program to generate plots that are not uploaded to a website and not responsive to user inputs.

 5. "app.py": Uses the data from the program in step 2 to create plots that are responsive to user inputs.
-These plots are pictured in the writeup attached to the application.
+These plots are pictured in the writeup attached to the job application.

 7. "OLS_Regression_analysis.py": Runs regressions of demographic factors against per-capita green, active transportation and transit funding.
 The results are outputted as pngs.